matildeoliveirasilvafeup/Algorithm-Strategies/README.md

 ## **FAZER ATÉ DIA 24 12:00 -> EM FALTA: TESTS, UML, SELF EVALUATION**

-**Jumping Jack** is a 2D platform game where players collect coins while navigating through levels filled with sharp spikes and holes.
-The main goal is to gather as many coins as possible while skillfully avoiding obstacles that could lead to a Game Over.
-With progressively difficulty, **Jumping Jack** offers an engaging experience, testing players' reflexes and strategy as they strive to achieve the highest score in order to see the suprising ending.
+**Jumping Jack** is a 2D platform game where players collect coins while navigating through levels filled with spikes and holes.
+The main goal is to collect as many coins as possible while avoiding obstacles that could lead to a Game Over.
+With increasing difficulty, **Jumping Jack** offers an engaging experience, testing players' reflexes and strategy as they strive to achieve the highest score in order to unlock a suprising ending.

 > Developed by **Matilde Silva** (up202305722@edu.fe.up.pt), **Sérgio Almeida** (up202305946@edu.fe.up.pt), and **Tiago Almeida** (up202303450@edu.fe.up.pt) for **LDTS 2024** at **FEUP**.
 ---